 Working together to keep vulnerable people safe in Lancashire

 999 ReUnite is a partnership between Lancashire Fire and Rescue Service, Lancashire Police, North West Ambulance Service, and the Good Deeds Trust.
-The scheme helps locate and safely return vulnerable people—such as those living with dementia, Alzheimer’s, or other memory issues—who may become lost or disoriented.
+The scheme helps locate and safely return vulnerable people such as those living with dementia, Alzheimer’s, or other memory issues who may become lost or disoriented.

 Even if your loved one usually knows their way, a small wristband can make a big difference in an emergency.

-How does it work?
+How does it work ?

-When the 999 ReUnite device is scanned with an NFC enabled phone, it will display the vulnerable persons first name and up to two emergency contact numbers.
+The device is set up by using a NFC tag writer app on a mobile phone.
+When the 999ReUnite device is scanned with a mobile phone, it will display the vulnerable person's first name and emergency contact numbers.

 Tap the back of the phone on the 999 Reunite logo to display this message.
 Click on any of these numbers and it will call the family member or carer.

-999 ReUnite helps families, carers, and emergency services act quickly when someone goes missing.
-It reduces stress, saves time, and gives peace of mind that help is close by.
-The 999 ReUnite devices are issued as part of our Home Fire Safety Check (HFSC).
-To request a HFSC and a 999ReUnite device, call: 0800 169 1125 or visit the HFSC web page.
+999 ReUnite devices are issued as part of our Home Fire Safety Check (HFSC).
+To request a HFSC and a 999 ReUnite device, call 0800 169 1125 or visit the HFSC web page.
 For further information about the scheme email preventionsupport@lancsfirerescue.org.uk

 The Herbert Protocol